beanut/priority-education-release/README.md

 However, if you click ‘Apply’ within an hour of ‘Liking’ it, you’ll receive a push notification containing a promo code for Harvard’s merchandise.

 I am aware of the bugs below, and I am trying to fix them as soon as possible:
-- Screen goes blank if you click the 'back' button twice.
+- Screen goes blank if you click the 'back' button too quickly.
 - Several minor UI bugs

 I will create more demo journeys over the week and fix the critical bugs.

 The source code in its current state is very disorganized.
 I hope to restructure them into a Model-View-ViewModel (MVVM) pattern in the near future.

-Please find the APKs [here](https://github.com/beanut/priority-education-release/releases/tag/priority-education-prerelease0).
+Please find the APKs [here](https://github.com/beanut/priority-education-release/releases).